Perfectionism and people-pleasing therapy may be for you if this resonates...

 You have spent your whole life holding yourself to a standard that you would never dream of holding anyone else to.

 You have also spent a lot of your life making sure everyone around you is okay.
 Saying yes when you mean no. Anticipating what other people need before they even ask.
 Shrinking yourself to keep the peace, avoid conflict, or simply not be too much.
-The idea of disappointing someone sits heavy, and boundaries feel almost impossible — not because you don't understand them, but because saying no brings a guilt that is hard to shake.
+The idea of disappointing someone sits heavy, and boundaries feel almost impossible.
+Not because you don't understand them, but because saying no brings a guilt that is hard to shake.

 You are not broken.
 You are not too sensitive or too much or not enough.
 You are someone who learned very early that love, belonging, and safety came from performing, achieving, and taking care of others.
 That pattern made sense once.
 It just isn't serving you anymore.

+Perfectionism and people-pleasing therapy is a space where you can finally stop performing and start just being.
 Therapy can help you understand where these patterns came from, quiet the inner critic, and start building a life that feels as good on the inside as it looks on the outside.

 Enhanced Mental Health LLC